interactivefiction/vimform7/docs/_sources/index.rst.txt

 Making A Distribution
 =====================

+A new vimform distribution can be quickly created using the vimform7-make-distro.sh script.
+Running the script without any parameters will automatically name the vimform distribution using the time and date.
+The new distribution contains all changes made to an exiting installations vim plugins, shell scripts, and entire contents of the ~/.vimform folder.

 How To Modify Vimform
 =====================

+Modifying Vimform involves editing the various scripts that are part of the Vimform installation.
+For example to customize the Vimform7 commandline tools one would edit the various vimform7-*.sh scripts in the ~/.local/bin folder.
+Alternatively, editing the Vimform7 Vim plugins would involve modifying the inform*.vim files present in the subdirectories of the ~/.vim folder.
+In general some trial and error will be required as changes are tested and further modifications are implemented under the desired behavior is achieved.
+It is always a good idea to keep the original scripts as a backup and/or the original installation archive handy in the event a Vimform7 script becomes broken.
+Vimform7 can be installed on top of itself and will overwrite existing files during installation on a system that already has Vimform7 installed.

 How To Edit Vimform7 Vim Plugins
 ================================

+To get started with editing the Vimform7 Vim plugins, if you are not familiar with Vim customization, you should take a look at the section `Tuning Vim <https://vimhelp.org/usr_toc.txt.html#usr_toc.txt>`_ in the Vim Reference Manual.  `Making New Commands <https://vimhelp.org/usr_40.txt.html#usr_40.txt>`_ describes how to add new command key sequences to Vim.
+Vimform7 is provided with a number of custom commands to allow for the compilation and debug of Inform7 works.  `Your Own Syntax Highlighted <https://vimhelp.org/usr_44.txt.html#usr_44.txt>`_ describes how to implement your own custom syntax highlighter for any language you like (including Inform7).
+Vimform7 is provided with a basic syntax highlighter as an example of how to get started.

+.. list-table:: Vimform7 Vim Plugin Files
+   :widths: 25 75
+   :header-rows: 1

+   * - Vim Plugin FIle
+     - Purpose
+   * - ~/.vim/syntax/inform7.vim
+     - Implements the Vimform7 Inform7 Vim syntax highlighter.
+   * - ~/.vim/autoload/inform.vim
+     - Implements all Vimform7 Vim commands.
+   * - ~/.vim/ftdetect/inform7.vim
+     - Implements file type detection for Vimform7.

 How To Edit Vimform7 Scripts
 ============================

+To get started with editing the Vimform7 command line scripts, if you are not familiar with shell scripting, you should take a look at the `Bash Reference Manual <https://www.gnu.org/software/bash/manual/bash.html>`_.
+This manual details all commands and concepts used to author the Vimform7 shell scripts.
+Vimform7 provides a number of shell scripts that are located in ~/.local/bin and ~/.vimform7/Vimform7.
+Those scripts located in ~/.vimform7/Vimform7 are generally only used for installation, uninstallation, and as templates during the process of creating a new distribution.
+The scripts located in ~/.local/bin are those scripts that will be most commonly used on a regular basis when interacting with Vimform7.
+To make modifications to a script simply open it up in your favorite editor, implement your changes, and the test them by using the script from the command line as you would normally.

+.. list-table:: Vimform7 Script Files
+   :widths: 50 50
+   :header-rows: 1

+   * - Vimform7 Script
+     - Purpose
+   * - ~/.local/bin/vimform7-create-prj.sh
+     - Create a new Inform7 project with autogenerated makefile.
+   * - ~/.local/bin/vimform7-make-distro.sh
+     - Make a new Vimform7 distribution from existing installation.
+   * - ~/.local/bin/vimform7-open-prj.sh
+     - Open an existing Inform7 project inside Vim
+   * - ~/.local/bin/vimform7-port-prj.sh
+     - Convert an existing Inform7 project to work with Vimform7.
+   * - ~/.local/bin/vimform7-common.sh
+     - Contains some common functions used by all scripts.
+   * - ~/.local/bin/vimform7-compile-filter.sh
+     - Compiler output filter to enable jump to error in Vim.

 Working Examples
 ================